awsdocs/amazon-cloudfront-developer-guide/doc_source/ServingCompressedFiles.md

    If the compressed object is not in the cache, CloudFront forwards the request to the origin\.
 **Note**
 If an uncompressed copy of the object is already in the cache, CloudFront might send it to the viewer without forwarding the request to the origin\.
-For example, this can happen when CloudFront previously skipped compression for this object due to an unusually busy host\.
+For example, this can happen when CloudFront [previously skipped compression](#compression-skipped)\.
 When this happens, CloudFront caches the uncompressed object and continues to serve it until the object expires, is evicted, or is invalidated\.

-1. If the origin returns a compressed object, as indicated by the presence of a `Content-Encoding` header in the HTTP response, CloudFront sends the compressed object to the viewer, adds it to the cache, and skips the remaining steps\.
+1. If the origin returns a compressed object, as indicated by the presence of a `Content-Encoding` header in the HTTP response, CloudFront sends the compressed object to the viewer, adds it to the cache, and skips the remaining step\.
 CloudFront doesn’t compress the object again\.

    If the origin returns an uncompressed object to CloudFront \(there’s no `Content-Encoding` header in the HTTP response\), CloudFront determines whether the object is compressible\.
 For more information about how CloudFront determines whether an object is compressible, see the following section\.

-1. If the object is compressible, CloudFront compresses it, sends it to the viewer, and adds it to the cache\.
+1. If the object is compressible, CloudFront compresses it, sends it to the viewer, and adds it to the cache\. \(In rare cases, CloudFront might [skip compression](#compression-skipped) and send the uncompressed object to the viewer\.\)

 ## Notes about CloudFront compression<a name="compressed-content-cloudfront-notes"></a>